 The main title design was also changed in a horrible way.
 It now looked more like a crime drama's opening sequence.
 The season première's titles did not even include the traditional falcon coat of arms any more; a new typeface and an updated theme, which only contained a small sequence of the original theme music, contributed to the fact that season 9 drifted away more and more from what was previously known as "Falcon Crest".
 Heavy protests of the audience led to the coat of arms being reintroduced in # 207 already; the typical "Falcon Crest" typeface was back from # 212 on.
 These half-hearted attempts to limit the damage, however, could not compensate for the lack of continuity and the bunch of ridiculous open-ended storylines, which had to be terminated hastily within one or two episodes because the audience apparently had completely lost interest.

 Season 9 is a negative record: a chaotic and more than embarrassing production, which has nothing in common with the original "Falcon Crest" the audience loved and where the fans felt at home.
-After being among the top ten shows for three consecutive seasons and among the top 25 in four more seasons, "Falcon Crest" now only made it to the lowest ranks on the Nielsen Ratings hit list.
+After being among the top ten shows for three consecutive seasons and among the top 25 in three more seasons, "Falcon Crest" now only made it to the lowest ranks on the Nielsen Ratings hit list.

 Due to its low ratings, CBS gave "Falcon Crest" the ax after # 223 in March 1990.
 LORIMAR finally filmed a couple of scenes with JANE WYMAN in order not to disappoint longtime fans; she returned for the sneak preview of # 225 at the end of # 224 and for the last three episodes, which were aired after a hiatus.
 Unfortunately, MARGARET LADD and ROD TAYLOR were not rehired for the final episode.